Skip to main content

 Technology stack

-SnowflakeDatabricksdBT (dbt Core / dbt Cloud)SQLMeshFivetranAirbyteApache SparkDelta LakePower BILookerMicrosoft Fabric
+SnowflakeDatabricksdbt (dbt Core / dbt Cloud)SQLMeshFivetranAirbyteApache SparkDelta LakePower BILookerMicrosoft Fabric

 Start with a conversation, not a proposal

-First call is 45 minutes.
-No deck.
+First call is 30 minutes with Amit.
 We ask about your systems, your team, and your most pressing operational problem.
 You get a clear view of where the gap is and what closing it looks like.
+No slides.
+No pitch deck.
+No obligation to proceed.